ResLife FAQs for New Students

 - Talk to a professional staff member: If things do not improve once your RA is involved, you should talk to your RD.
 If spaces are available, we consider room changes only when all efforts to work through the issues have been taken.

-If you have a disability that may require a housing accommodation, you must complete the process to request accommodations from the Office of Academic Affairs website.
+If you have a disability that may require a housing accommodation, you must complete the process to request accommodations.
 Final determination for providing appropriate and reasonable accommodations rests with the College.
 Requests for housing accommodations are based on both availability and need.

 Living in the residence halls is an important part of your student's growth and development.
 We take the responsibility for this growth and development very seriously.
 Our goal is to prepare your student to live independently in the "real world" once they leave the comfort of the residence halls.
 Our message to families is: help us help your students, help your students help themselves.